U.S. Government Propaganda Photo (1943)

-The Library of Congress online catalogue shows only one low-resolution photograph of three emanciated Polish girls of the World War II period.
+The Library of Congress online catalog shows only one low-resolution photograph of three emaciated Polish girls of the World War II period.
 This photograph has an inadequate and confusing caption with no reference to Soviet Russia.2

 Lasting Effects of Propaganda

 U.S. government officials in the Roosevelt administration had access to Szymanski’s photos of starved Polish children coming out of Russia and to other U.S. military and diplomatic reports on Soviet atrocities but classified them as secret to prevent their use by media outlets in the United States and abroad.
 Pro-Soviet OWI propagandists produced instead their own photographs, press releases, and Voice of America radio broadcasts designed to mislead and confuse Americans and foreign audiences about the condition of wartime refugees who had been Stalin’s prisoners, without mentioning that they had been arrested, deported and cruelly mistreated by the Soviet communist regime.

 The disinformation they produced not only had confused many independent journalists as it was being released; for many decades, it has affected future media reporting by poorly-informed journalists.
 Propaganda can have a very long shelf life, as it has had in the case of Polish refugees.